-- devise a character and situation within a dramatic structure - engage with character and situation in order to create a sense of reality

-2. Technical skills
+- devise a character and situation within a dramatic structure - engage with character and situation in order to create a sense of reality - 2.
+Technical skills know and understand how to devise scenes for performance

-· develop skills in voice, diction and movement

-3. Knowledge of the devising process
+- develop skills in voice, diction and movement - 3.
+Knowledge of the devising process